MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-unallowed-tenant-for-connect-with-sign-in.md

 - You receive one of the following errors when you try to create or test a "connect with sign-in" connection on an AD domain-joined machine:

   - > Unable to connect.
 The credentials for the machine are incorrect.
-  - > Tenant \<tenantID> needs to be explicitly allowlisted to authorize 'connect with sign-in' runs on the machine.
+  - > Tenant \<tenantID> needs to be explicitly allow-listed to authorize 'connect with sign-in' runs on the machine.

 ## Cause